 I don't want to go...

-My clock is ticking towards the end, my pulse growing slower by the minute; and I wonder for how much longer I can go.
+My pulse is growing slower by the minute; and I wonder for how much longer I can go.
 Then I ask myself if it really still matters if Pilot finds me now.
 Probably not.

 “Help!”
 I try to yell, but I all I can choke out is a broken caw.